-3. Scope.

-- (a) Newly Filed Cases.
+- 3. Scope. - (a) Newly Filed Cases.
 All newly filed Vaccine Act cases will be designated ECF cases except for cases involving pro se litigants. - (b) Converted Cases.
-The court may convert a pending non-ECF case to an electronic case at any time. - 4.
-Notice to Counsel.
+The court may convert a pending non-ECF case to an electronic case at any time.

+4. Notice to Counsel.
 The clerk will notify counsel that a Vaccine Act case has been designated an ECF case by filing a "Notice of Designation."
-All ECF cases will be listed on the court's website.

 III.
-ACCESS TO ECF SYSTEM; RESPONSIBILITY OF FILING USERS; EXEMPTION FROM USE
+ACCESS TO ECF SYSTEM;

+RESPONSIBILITY OF FILING USERS; EXEMPTION FROM USE